 It’s Possible for Pink Eye to Become an Airborne Disease

-Sneezing into the crook your elbow or on your sleeve to prevent droplets from spreading to others is a technique that may come in handy in dire situations, such as if you’re on public transportation.
-This minimizes the spreading of germs, because you don’t usually touch your elbows.6
+Sneezing into the crook of your elbow or on your sleeve to prevent droplets from spreading to others is a technique that may come in handy in dire situations, such as if you’re on public transportation.
+This minimizes the spread of germs, because you don’t usually touch your elbows.6

 What Happens When Pink Eye-Causing Microorganisms Land on Your Eyes?

 When bacteria or viruses end up in your eyes, the incubation period can range anywhere from two days to two weeks.7 During this period, you’re not contagious, but once the symptoms appear, you can easily spread the disease to others.

 To prevent the infection from spreading, it’s important to wash your hands often and avoid direct contact with people until the inflammation clears.
 You should also refrain from swimming with an active eye infection.